MicrosoftDocs/well-architected/well-architected/security/testing.md

 ##### Tests that simulate attacks through penetration testing (pentesting)

-Pentesting is a form of black-box testing.
-It's conducted by security experts who aren't part of the organization\'s IT or application teams.
+Pentesting is conducted by security experts who aren't part of the organization\'s IT or application teams.
 They look at the system in a way that malicious actors scope an attack surface.
 The goal is to find security gaps by gathering information, analyzing vulnerabilities, and reporting.

 > ![Tradeoff icon](../_images/trade-off.svg) **Tradeoff**: Penetration tests are ad hoc and can also be expensive in terms of disruptions and financially because pentesting is typically a paid offering by third-party practitioners.